franciscorafart/learning-notes/comptia/3-troubleshooting.md

 Hashes => For verifying two copies of data are the same, original data cannot be recovered from it.

 Trusted Platform Module (TPM)
-Specification for Harware-based storage of digital certificates, cryptographic keys, and hashed passwrods
+Specification for Harware-based storage of digital certificates, cryptographic keys, and hashed passwords
 - It has a unique unchangeable key called `endorsement key`
 - At boot time TPM compares hashes of key system state data to ensure they haven't been tampered with.
 - It can be enabled or disabled in the system setup program or in the OS